Key Real Estate Terms You Need to Know When Selling a Fire-Damaged House!

 Title Insurance:

 An insurance policy that protects against loss arising from issues with a title.
-A policy protecting the lender is called a loan policy, whereas a policy protecting the purchaser is called an owner’s policy.
+A loan policy protects the lender, while an owner’s policy safeguards the purchaser.
 Virtually all transactions involving a loan require title insurance.

 Title Search: